gotailwindcss/tailwind/README.md

-# A Tailwind CSS implementation in Go
+# A Tailwind CSS implementation in Go (wip, check back in a week or two)

 (Planned) Features: